Squat While

 You Wait.

-Sqwait detects when Claude Code is working and turns your idle time into quick exercises.
-Push-ups, squats, crunches — right from the menu bar.
+Sqwait detects when Claude Code is working and turns your idle time into quick exercises or guided meditation.
+Stay fit and mindful while you ship.

 From install to your first push-up in under a minute